Hangul: Encoding methods

 Hangul has been implemented for use on computers in a number of ways.
 The implementations fall into two broad categories: the composition model (also called Johab) and the precomposed model (also called Wansung).
 Johab considers syllables to be a combination of letters, while Wansung renders syllables as entire fixed blocks.
 Unicode implements both Johab and Wansung and implements Johab using several mathematical tricks that allow for efficient composition and decomposition of syllables.
 In mainstream Unicode, while contemporary Hangul for Korean can all be rendered using Wansung, archaic letters and syllables are rendered using Johab.
-Particular fonts may be needed in order to display archaic letters properly.
+Particular fonts may be needed to display archaic letters properly.

-In especially the 1990s and 2000s, as Unicode had yet to support archaic Hangul fully, Private Use Areas were often used for that purpose.
-After official Unicode support was added, such use has waned.